FHantke/brave-browser-wiki/Brave’s-Use-of-Referral-Codes.md

    - BRV013: Brave Search downloads
    - BRV029: Downloads from all other search engines
    - BRV002: Downloads from direct traffic to brave.com
 * Referral codes were also used for the now retired Brave [creators referral program](https://creators.brave.com/) to measure how many installs of Brave a creator has driven through their referral program.
-This program was shutdown at the end of January 2023.
+This program was shut down at the end of January 2023.

 ## What data is sent with the referral code in pings?